SarthakSKumar/SarthakSKumar/README.md

 Please consider starring the repo if you find this useful in any manner or use it.
 It helps me a lot.
 -->

 <img src='README_Banner.png' alt="Sarthak S Kumar | README Banner"></img>
 # Hi, I am <a href = "https://linkedin.com/in/sarthakskumar">Sarthak</a>.
 Nice to see you here 👋
-<b>A 20yo, pursuing B.Tech in Computer Science from [PES University](https://www.pes.edu)</b><br>
-I am a passionate self-learner and an open-source enthusiast.
-I love exploring and building projects👨‍💻 using various technologies.<br>

 <a href = "https://app.daily.dev/sarthakskumar"><img align = "right" src="https://api.daily.dev/devcards/4acca7dd7d934f94b0b4753f12c44494.png?r=nmz" width="250" alt="Sarthak S Kumar's Dev Card"></a>

+>**20yo, pursuing B.Tech in Computer Science from [PES University](https://www.pes.edu)**

+### View my portfolio at [sarthakskumar.com](https://sarthakskumar.com) 🔗
+#### I am a passionate self-learner and an open-source enthusiast.
+I love exploring and building projects👨‍💻 using various technologies.

 - 🔭 Check out my <a href="https://sarthakskumar.com"><b>Portfolio Website</b></a>
 - 🌱 I look for opportunities to use my skills to solve challenging real-world problems
-- 🪶 I try to offer my contribution realising the power of community
+- 🪶 I try to offer my contribution by realising the power of community
 - 👯 I am open to collaboration with creators, developers and tech enthusiasts
-- 🚢 Keen on developing my skill set and putting it to use<be>
+- 🚢 Keen on developing my skill set and putting it to use

 <hr>

 ## 📩 Connect with me

 Don't hesitate to ping me🤝.
 I'm always open to a conversation!!✔ Shoot me an email <a href = "mailto:sarthakskumar7@gmail.com"><b>here</b><br><br>
 <a href = "https://linkedin.com/in/sarthakskumar"><img src = "https://skillicons.dev/icons?i=linkedin&theme=dark" height = 38></a>
 <a href = "https://instagram.com/sarthakskumar"><img src = "https://skillicons.dev/icons?i=instagram&theme=dark" height = 38></a>
 <a href = "https://discordapp.com/users/907567549410050078"><img src = "https://skillicons.dev/icons?i=discord&theme=dark" height = 38></a>
 <a href = "https://twitter.com/SarthakSKumar2"><img src = "https://skillicons.dev/icons?i=twitter&theme=dark" height = 38></a>

 <hr>

 ## ⚡ Languages, Tools and Technologies

 <table>
 <tr>
 	<td><strong>Frontend & Design</strong></td>